Why Judge Aileen Cannon Dismissed Trump’s Classified Documents Case

 Born in Cali, Colombia, Cannon was raised in Miami, Florida, by her Cuban mother and American father.
 Before attending law school at the University of Michigan School of Law, she was a paralegal at the Justice Department’s civil rights division.

-Then, upon graduating and passing the bar, she began her legal career as a clerk for a federal appeals judge in Iowa and went on to gain more experience at the prestigious law firm Gibson, Dunn & Crutcher, in Washington, D.C.
+Upon graduating and passing the bar, she began her legal career as a clerk for a federal appeals judge in Iowa and gained more experience at the prestigious law firm Gibson, Dunn & Crutcher in Washington, D.C.

 In 2013, she returned to the Sunshine State, where she worked as a federal prosecutor in the Southern District of Florida in the major crimes and appellate divisions.
-But she didn’t get much attention until seven years later, when Trump nominated her as a federal judge.
+However, she didn’t get much attention until Trump nominated her as a federal judge seven years later.
 At that point, the number of actual trials Cannon had presided over was quite limited (more on that in a minute), which opened the door to criticism about her experience.
 Though judicial confirmations like these have been traditionally divisive, she received little pushback from Democrats and was confirmed 56 to 21, with 12 Democrats joining 44 Republicans to vote in favor.

-Since she was confirmed during the coronavirus pandemic, her Senate hearing took place over Zoom and it was uncharacteristically short.
+Since she was confirmed during the coronavirus pandemic, her Senate hearing took place over Zoom, and it was uncharacteristically short.
 She revealed little about her own legal philosophy or how she would approach the job of a judge, but it’s no secret that she has long been ideologically conservative.
-In law school, she was part of the Federalist Society and clerked for a conservative appeals court judge.
+She was part of the Federalist Society in law school and clerked for a conservative appeals court judge.
 She’s also a registered Republican, according to the Times, and has previously donated to Florida Gov. Ron DeSantis’s political campaign, but we don’t know much else about her.
-Apparently, this points to a larger trend, according to Buell.
+Apparently, this points to a larger trend, according to Duke University law professor Sam Buell.

-“There has been an overall deterioration in the resumes of people appointed to the federal bench compared to what it was 20 or 30 years ago, so not only does that make it hard to have a sense of who somebody is as a judge and what kinds of views they have, but it’s also worrying in terms of their ability to preside over the proceedings judiciously,” Buell says.
+“There has been an overall deterioration in the resumes of people appointed to the federal bench compared to what it was 20 or 30 years ago, so not only does that make it hard to have a sense of who somebody is as a judge and what kinds of views they have, but it’s also worrying in terms of their ability to preside over the proceedings judiciously,” Buell told us last July.

 Why was she put in charge of Trump’s case?

 It was the luck of the draw — or was it?
-During her short tenure as a federal judge in South Florida, Judge Cannon has already drawn one of the most historic cases in recent U.S. history not once, but twice.
+During her short tenure as a federal judge in South Florida, Judge Cannon has already drawn one of the most historic cases in recent U.S. history two times.

 She was first randomly assigned to Trump’s classified documents case after Special Counsel Jack Smith indicted Trump in Florida.
 There were likely several reasons why Smith chose to bring charges against Trump in Florida instead of Washington, D.C., where the grand jury sat.
-For one thing, it’s where most of the former president’s alleged crimes took place — and the decision will potentially avoid yet another legal battle over the venue of the trial.
+For one thing, it’s where most of the former president’s alleged crimes took place — and the decision will potentially avoid another legal battle over the trial venue.

 Former U.S. President Trump was been indicted on 37 felony counts in Special Counsel Jack Smith’s classified documents probe.
 (Credit: Getty Images)

 But this gamble also ran the risk of Judge Cannon taking on the case, which is exactly what happened.
-Even though Buell says every district is different, the South Florida clerk’s office uses a method known as “blind random assignment” to designate presiding judges who sit in the division where the matter arose or a neighboring one.
-One small caveat, as Judge Cannon proved, is that they can still be randomly assigned to a case even if it relates to a previous one.
+Even though Buell said every district is different, the South Florida clerk’s office uses a method known as “blind random assignment” to designate presiding judges who sit in the division where the matter arose or a neighboring one.
+As Judge Cannon proved, one small caveat is that they can still be randomly assigned to a case, even if it relates to a previous one.

 Though the chief law clerk Angela E. Noble said “normal procedures were followed,” she also acknowledged in an interview with the Times that the odds were in Judge Cannon’s favor because 50 percent of her cases fell within Florida’s West Palm Beach, which is the same district Trump’s Mar-a-Lago estate is in.
 Judge Cannon also happened to be just one of five eligible judges available to take on the case.